Phase coding semi-quantum key distribution system based on the Single-state protocol: Experiment and Results

 According to the system design and experimental settings described earlier, to evaluate the system performance, we collected the response results of the SPDs over a 30-minute period.
-The experiment employed two InGaAs/InP single-photon detectors (produced by Qasky, WT-SPD300-ULN), with a detection gate width of 1ns, a detection frequency of 100MHz, a dark count probability per gate of $3 \times {10^{ - 6}}$, a dead time of 5ns, and an approximate detection efficiency of 20.5\%.
-The overall error rate and interference contrast of each base within 30 minutes are as follows: CTRL-X: average error rate is 1.15\%, interference contrast is 97.55\%, and average response rate is 0.890\%; SIFT-Z: average error rate is 1.20\%, interference contrast is 97.45\%, and average response rate is 0.895\%.
-The change of interference contrast within 30 minutes is shown in Fig. \ref{fig:figure6}, while the change of error rate is shown in Fig. \ref{fig:figure7}.

-Based on the overall response and observations from Fig. \ref{fig:figure6} and Fig. \ref{fig:figure7}, it is evident that the interference contrast and error rate of this experiment are maintained at a relatively stable level.
-Specifically, the error rate for SIFT-Z is 1.19\%, and for CTRL-X it is 1.14\%.
-With an average number of photons per pulse of 0.1, the raw key rate reaches 88Kbps, representing a significant improvement over the initial experimental scheme in the field of semi-quantum key distribution.
+The overall error rate and interference contrast of each base within 30 minutes are as follows: CTRL-X: average error rate is 0.82\%, interference contrast is 98.35\%, and average response rate is 0.92\%; SIFT-Z: average error rate is 1.20\%, interference contrast is 97.45\%, and average response rate is 0.90\%.
+The change of error rate within 30 minutes is shown in Fig. \ref{fig:figure5}(a), and the change of interference contrast is shown in Fig. \ref{fig:figure5}(b).
+Overall, it is evident that the interference contrast and error rate of our system are maintained at a stable level.
+With an average number of photons per pulse of 0.1, the raw key rate reaches 88Kbps, representing a significant improvement over the other experimental schemes\cite{RN120, RN224} in the field of semi-quantum key distribution.
 The experimental results validate the feasibility and stability of the phase encoding semi-quantum key distribution based on the Single-state protocol.

-Notably, when the phase difference between optical pulses is $\pi $, the corresponding response rate, error rate, and interference contrast experience a slight decline compared to when the phase difference is 0.
+Notably, when the phase difference between light pulses is $\pi $, the response rate, error rate, and interference contrast have a slight decline compared to when the phase difference is 0.
 This discrepancy arises because at a phase difference of $\pi$, photons will be output from port 3 of the PMCIR, while there is a 0.39 dB attenuation from port 2 to port 3.
 Therefore, although detectors with similar detection efficiencies were selected for our system, the attenuation introduced by the PMCIR results in certain discrepancies in the output results at both ends, resulting in an increase in overall error rate.